nightconcept/boba-site/project/boba-learn.md

 ## Chapter 13: Handling Failures: The Result Type

 In any real-world application, things can go wrong.
-While other languages often rely on exceptions and `try...catch` blocks, Boba encourages a more explicit approach to error handling using the `Result` enum.
 A file might not exist, a network request might fail, or user input might be invalid.
+While other languages often rely on exceptions and `try...catch` blocks to handle these situations, Boba encourages a more explicit approach using the `Result` enum.
+The benefit of this approach is that using `Result` makes a function's potential for failure an honest part of its type signature, forcing the caller to acknowledge and handle potential errors at compile time.

 ## The `Result` Enum